-Publishing in Textual Cultures
+Publishing an Essay or Book Review in Textual Cultures

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (see:http://creativecommons.org/licenses/by/3.0/us/) that allows others to share the work with an acknowledgment of the work’s authorship and initial publication in this journal.

 - Authors warrant that their submission is their own original work, and that they have the right to grant the rights contained in this license.
 Authors also warrant that their submission does not, to the best of your knowledge, infringe upon anyone’s copyright.
 If the submission contains material for which an author does not hold the copyright, authors warrant that they have obtained the unrestricted permission of the copyright owner to grant Indiana University the rights required by this license, and that such third-party owned material is clearly identified and acknowledged within the text or content of their submission.

 - In preparing the essay or review for submission authors should follow the latest edition of the Chicago Manual of Style’s “B citational style” with abbreviated author, date, page references in parentheses coordinated with a list of works cited.
 Footnotes should be reserved for additional discussion.
 A complete Style Sheet can be accessed here.